 As far as fees go, Betterment wins this head-to-head.
 The robo-advisor charges an annual asset-based fee of 0.25% for its digital service.
 The fee rises to 0.40% for its premium edition, which comes with unlimited access to a CFP.
 There is a base fee of $4 per month before you either set up a recurring deposit of $250 or more per month, or your account size reaches $20,000.

 In either case, Betterment charges no transaction fees for buying or selling securities.
 Nor does it charge fees for depositing money or withdrawing funds from your account.
 In addition, Betterment offers automatic portfolio rebalancing at no charge.
 This means the robo-advisor will monitor your investments and rebalance it if it deems necessary based on changes to your financial situation, risk profile or other factors.

-Personal Capital charges more in fees, but also offers more bang for your buck.
+Empower charges more in fees, but also offers more bang for your buck.
 Annual asset-based fees can range from 0.49% to 0.89% based on the size of your account.
-Personal Capital charges the latter on your first $1 million.
+Empower charges the latter on your first $1 million.
 And the smallest fee falls on balances beyond $10 million.

 If you’re looking for a low-cost way to dive into the waters of investing and get started on making your money work for you, Betterment may be the right choice.
 Its low-cost digital tools and automated investment portfolios can be a great way to step back and let the pros handle it.
-But if you’re an experienced investor or your financial situation is a lot more complex, Personal Capital may be the way to go.
+But if you’re an experienced investor or your financial situation is a lot more complex, Empower may be the way to go.
 Despite the larger fees, you get access to a wider and more customizable suite of services and advice.
 Either way, you may want to talk to a professional in order to find the right investing situation for your long-term goals.